Imposter arrested after pretending to be missing son of wealthy family in India for 41 years – News

-A court in India has ordered the arrest of Dayanand Gosain, a man who for 41 years pretended to be the son of a wealthy landowner, influential in the eastern state of Bihar.
+A court in India has ordered the arrest of Dayanand Gosain, a man who for 41 years pretended to be the son of a wealthy landowner, influential in Bihar, a state in the east of the country.

 According to a BBC investigation, in February 1977, teenager Kanhaiya Singh disappeared on his way home from school.
 Despite the family reporting the disappearance to the police, the boy was not found.